keonju2/hae-rae/blog/KSAT.md

 ### Details

-For Korean language problems, expressions referring to a part of the text are frequently used, and problems interpreting tables and graphs frequently appear.
+For KSAT, expressions referring to a part of the text are used, and problems interpreting tables and graphs appear.
 The dataset has undergone several processing steps to ensure that the language model can understand them.

 1. Add tokens $<$ part start $>$ $<$ part end $>$ to indicate paragraphs in the problem, such as (a), (b), and (c).